SwapnilDreams100/Attacking_Compressed_ViTs/README.md

 # Compressing Adversarial Attacks

+Code for paper : https://arxiv.org/abs/2209.13785 published at FICC '23 and Springer

 ## Downloading Models:

 Please run `download_checkpoint.sh` to download the models and use `environment.yml` to setup the environment using conda